A document is worth a structured record: Principled inductive bias design for document recognition: Experiments

 \textit{Shape drawing recognition as document-to-set transcription:} For evaluation, we generate \num{10000} 2D projections of separate 3D parts from the ABC data set.
 Our model transcribes \num{7490} projections correctly up to a coordinate precision threshold of about $\pm4$ pixels.
 This results in a transcription accuracy of \SI{74.9}{\percent}, indicating that our method successfully learned the document-to-set task end to end.

 \textit{Engineering drawing recognition as document-to-graph transcription:} We use \num{1000} randomly generated L-shapes using the same synthetic data engine as for training.
 The model (with graph bias) transcribes \num{748} L-shapes correctly up to a coordinate precision threshold of about $\pm4$ pixels.
 This results in a transcription accuracy of \SI{74.8}{\percent}.
-To the authors' knowledge, this is the first time the transcription of an inherently non-sequential document type has ever been successfully learned end to end.
+To the authors' knowledge, this is the first time that the transcription of mechanical engineering drawings has been successfully learned end-to-end, and only recently has successful end-to-end learning of any inherently non-sequential document type been reported for the first time \cite{sturmer2025engineering,hu2024raster}.

 The above results are proof of principle that our method of inductive bias adaptation works, i.e., it enables a model to successfully learn the document-to-sequence, document-to-set, and document-to-graph tasks.